Khroners/scripts/bash/linux-autodownloader/README.md

     -h, --help            Display this help message
-    -o, --output          Change the download directory, Default is current directory --archlinux           Download Archlinux,           will not download others unless selected --centos              Download CentOS,              will not download others unless selected --debian              Download Debian,              will not download others unless selected --fedora              Download Fedora,              will not download others unless selected --kali                Download Kali,                will not download others unless selected
+    -o, --output          Change the download directory, Default is current directory --archlinux           Download Archlinux,           will not download others unless selected --debian              Download Debian,              will not download others unless selected --fedora              Download Fedora,              will not download others unless selected --kali                Download Kali,                will not download others unless selected